Fewsats/agent-01/README.md

 Tools have a cost so the assistant integrates with a wallet to be able to pay for the tools used during the interaction.
 The wallet being used currently is provided by [Hub](https://paywithhub.com/).
 You just need to export the environment variable `HUB_API_KEY` with your API key, and make sure to either have funds or a card added.
 Beware the minimum amount the Hub can charge is $20, the rest remains as balance.

-## Why Dynamic Tools are Cool

-1. **Extensibility**: The assistant can gain new capabilities without requiring a restart or code changes.
-2. **Customization**: Users can add specific tools tailored to their needs.
-3. **Pay-per-use Model**: L402 URIs enable a pay-per-use model for accessing specialized tools or data.

-## L402 URIs

-L402 URIs are a protocol for internet-native, machine-friendly paywalls.
-They allow the assistant to access paid resources or tools on-demand, expanding its capabilities based on the user's needs.

 ## Requirements

 - A Hub account is currently required to use this application.
-- The `HUB_API_TOKEN` environment variable must be set with your Hub API key.
+- The `HUB_API_KEY` environment variable must be set with your Hub API key.

 ## Setup and Running

-1. Install the required dependencies (Flask, requests, cosette, etc.).
+1. Install the required dependencies `pip install -r requirements.txt`
 2. Set the `HUB_API_KEY` & `OPENAI_API_KEY` environment variables.
 3. Run the application `python main.py`